IrrationalShadow/water/docs/content/notes/styleguide.md

 - Split CSS across multiple files, concatenating them during a build step.
 - Never style patterns in unrelated pattern files (don't style a `.button` in `.table` files.).
 - Keep selector specificity as low as possible.
-- Choose simple solutions over clever solutions where applicable.
+- Choose simple solutions over clever solutions whenever possible.

+### Syntax

+- Use the `.scss` syntax, never the original `.sass` syntax.

 ### Specificity

 Scaling CSS as well as possible, on any large code-base, is difficult.
 There's a number of things we can do to assist us, but it can all come undone if specificity is abused and/or forgotten.
 Adhere to the following guidelines will help you on the path to scalability:

 - **Do:** Use classes in your selectors.
 - **Do:** Style the base elements.
 - **Do:** Keep your selector specificity as low as possible.
 - **Do:** Use the child selector `>` when applicable.
 - **Do:** Use the `!important` tag, *but limit its use strictly to utility classes*.
 - **Don't:** Use ID's for styling.
 - **Don't:** Qualify selectors by prefixing an element.
 - **Don't:** Reference or style descendant elements in your selectors.